kluivert123/kluivert123/README.md

 - 👋 Hi, I’m @kluivert123
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science, Statistics, Artificial Intelligence and Deep Learning.
-- 🌱 I’m currently studying Applied Data Science at Teesside University
+- 🌱 I currently have a Masters degree in Applied Data Science at Teesside University
 - 💞️ I’m looking to collaborate on MLOps and Artificial Intelligence Projects
 - 📫 How to reach me on https://www.linkedin.com/in/kluivert-boakye-duah-309264191/